 By modern definitions, astronomy is a scientific discipline involving observation and study of celestial objects.

-Particularly important advances have involved the Hubble telescope, the International Space Station, and probes sent to Mars and to the Moon.
+Particularly significant advances have involved the Hubble telescope, the International Space Station, and probes sent to Mars and the Moon.

-By contrast, astrology involves observation of the movements of celestial bodies in order to make predictions about the future.
+By contrast, astrology involves observation of the movements of celestial bodies to make predictions.

 Astrologists also use information about when a person was born to determine personality traits.
 Horoscopes published in the daily paper are loosely based on these principles.